Eucalyptus diversicolor: Description

 The leaves on young plants and on coppice regrowth are arranged in opposite pairs, broadly egg-shaped to almost round, paler on the lower surface, 50–155 mm long, 25–100 mm wide and petiolate.
+The leaves tend to be more spreading than pendulous.
 Adult leaves are arranged alternately, glossy dark green on the upper surface, paler below, lance-shaped, 70–135 mm long and 15–37 mm wide on a flattened or channelled petiole 10–20 mm long.
+The leaves are penniveined, where the veins arise pinnately, in a feather like arrangement, from a single primary vein.
+The leaves are densely reticulated where the network of veins within the leaf is packed closely together.
+The prominent vein near the margin of the leaf is very close to the margin and runs almost parallel with it.
+The yellow oil glands within the leaves are situated in centre of the smallest unreticulated areas.
+The fine lateral nerves spread at a wide angle from the midrib.

+The unbranched inflorescences are situated in the axils in small clusters on a common stalk.
 The flower buds are arranged in groups of seven in leaf axils on a rounded peduncle 12–30 mm long, each bud on a pedicel 3–6 mm long.
 The buds are oval, 11–16 mm long and 5–7 mm wide at maturity with a conical operculum.
 Flowering has been observed in January, April, May, August and December, and the flowers are white.
+The flowers have narrow cylindrical calyx tubes that slowly taper to the base into the pedicel.
+The many stamen form a continuous ring and has inflected white coloured filaments.
+The anthers at the end of the filaments have an oblong shape and open into a parallel longitudinal slits.

 The fruit is a woody barrel-shaped capsule 10–12 mm long and 8–10 mm wide on a pedicel 5–6 mm long with three valves at or below rim level.